cbourke/CSCE155-C-Lab11/readme.md

 Clone the project code for this lab from GitHub by using the following
 URL: <https://github.com/cbourke/CSCE155-C-Lab11>.

+In addition, you may need to install some libraries to complete this activity.
+Run the following command:

+`sudo apt-get install libcurl4-gnutls-dev`

 ### 3.2 `Student` Structure Demo

 To demonstrate how to define and use a structure, we have provided a